Databus Logo

 5

-Student renews the loan from their phone before the due date.
-No visit needed.
+The student renews from their phone before the due date — no visit needed.

 6

 Final year?
-One click from the librarian generates a digital No Dues certificate.
+The librarian generates a digital No Dues certificate in one step.

-Built for every person who runs or uses a college library
+Built for everyone who runs or uses a college library

 📚